 What is a 10-digit long code, or 10DLC?

 10-Digit Long Codes (10DLC) are a new messaging solution in the U.S. using a local phone number that’s already associated with your business.
-They support voice services and MMS, but not delivery receipts.
+They support voice services and MMS, but not delivery receipts, unlike short codes.

 Take a look at this 10DLC webinar, 10DLC: the new standard in business messaging, to learn more about 10DLC, how it compares with Toll-Free Numbers and dedicated Short Codes, most common use cases, and more.
 Already familiar with 10DLC?
 Listen to our deep-dive session to understand the ins and outs and learn how to implement it successfully.